Leaders Profile: Karen Ambrose, Francis Crick Institute

-Discover Karen Ambrose's journey as Chief Data Officer at the Francis Crick Institute and learn about her contributions to the Human Genome Project in this CDO Profile.
+Discover Karen Ambrose's journey as Chief Data Officer at the Francis Crick Institute and learn about her contributions to the Human Genome Project in this Leaders Profile.

 As the Chief Data Officer at the Francis Crick Institute, Karen Ambrose has driven innovative data strategies and contributed to significant scientific endeavours like the Human Genome Project.
 She also led crucial adaptations during the COVID-19 pandemic.